thoughtspot/thoughtspot.github.io/_admin/data-modeling/change-index.md

 - Short strings (like a `firstname` column) are indexed using `PREFIX_AND_SUBSTRING` by default, which indexes both prefix and substrings.

-- If a column has a _cardinality_ &ndash; the number of unique column values &ndash;  greater than 10 million, it is not indexed.
+- If a column is using has a _cardinality_ &ndash; the number of unique column values &ndash;  greater than 10 million, it is not indexed.

-If the column's cardinality if it is greater than 30 million and you change the **INDEX TYPE** to something other than `DEFAULT` indexing, ThoughtSpot ignores this new value and does not index the column.
+If a column's **INDEX TYPE** is _not_ **DEFAULT** and the column's cardinality is greater than 30 million, ThoughtSpot does not index the column.

 ### High cardinality and performance